 The main pain point with activating this social proof strategy is finding cost-effective and time-sensitive techniques for increasing online reviews, ratings, feedback and ultimately improving conversion rate.
 Fortunately, technology in the form of Software as a Solution or SaaS has streamlined connecting with direct customers to request platform-specific reviews.

-ReviewsOnMyWebsite has an effective automated social proof software (link to social proof software page when published) solution that allows you to request reviews on popular websites like Facebook, Amazon, Google, and Yelp.
+ReviewsOnMyWebsite offers an effective way to request reviews on popular websites like Facebook, Amazon, Google, and Yelp, as well as showcase those reviews directly on your website using the social proof widget.
 As you build your customer database of those purchasing products, you can use these automated solutions to contact satisfied customers via email or SMS – whichever your customer prefers.

 Here are three tips for using this service to help boost your online reviews.